CaishenNefri/FoodCateringNotifications/README.md

 <img src="./images/diagram.drawio.svg">
 <img src="./images/telegram-screenshot.jpg">

-https://www.zdrowycatering.pl/ deliver food every day.
+https://www.zdrowycatering.pl/ delivers meals every day.
 You can order up to 5 meals.
-Me and mi girfriend bought two diets.
-We had to go to the website and see who got what.
-Application is sending message to me every day at 8:00am which dishes are mine.
+My girlfriend and I ordered two diets.
+We had to go on the website to see who got what.
+The application sends me a message every day at 8:00 a.m. telling me which dishes are mine.

 # What have I learned?
 - **Azure Container Apps** - It is new Azure resource.
 It became generally available in May 2022. https://azure.microsoft.com/en-us/updates/generally-available-azure-container-apps/